How Google May Decide Upon knowledge Graph Images

 Images themselves could also be scored based upon the quality of the image.

-The combination of image scores and quality scores for web pages that contain images of entities might be used to generate an image authority score.
+The combination of image scores and quality scores for web pages that contain entity images might be used to generate an image authority score.

 The images may then be ranked based upon these image authority scores.
-The highest ranked images may be the ones displayed to a searcher.
+The highest ranked images may be the ones displayed to a searcher as knowledge graph images.

 We are told that quality scores for web pages may be determined independently of the content of those pages.

-Click Logs and Query Logs may be used to identify images about entities, with images that have been clicked upon a lot in an image search for an entity possibly scoring higher than other images for that entity.
-The quality score for a page that an image is found upon could be based in part upon the number and quality of links pointed to that page.
+Click Logs and Query Logs may be used to identify entity images, with images that have been clicked upon a lot in an image search for an entity possibly scoring higher than other images for that entity.
+The quality score for a page that an image is found upon could be based in part upon the number and quality of links pointing to that page.

 Images for a person may be selected in part, using facial recognition software, creating a score, based upon a confidence level that the person displayed is similar to other images of that person.
 A “portrait score” may be part of that image score, making sure that the image shown contains matching features to other images that have been determined to be similar (eyes, a nose, a mouth, ears, and other features that may indicate a face).